An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-\item[Gaussian] In the Gaussian model, we generate $n$ squares randomly in $\mathcal B$ according to an overlay of three Gaussian distributions, where 70\% of the squares are from the first distribution, 20\% from the second one, and 10\% from the third one.
-The means are sampled uniformly at random in $\mathcal B$ and the standard deviation is $100$ in both dimensions.
+\begin{description} \item[Gaussian] In the Gaussian model, we generate $n$ squares randomly in $\mathcal B$ according to an overlay of three Gaussian distributions, where 70\% of the squares are from the first distribution, 20\% from the second one, and 10\% from the third one.
+Firstly, the three means of the distributions are sampled uniformly at random in $\mathcal B$; for each Gaussian the standard deviation is set to $100$ in both dimensions.
+Next, in each distribution, we sample a point and check whether the unit square centered at this point is inside the bounding box $\mathcal B$.
+If so, we add this point to the input, otherwise we discard it.
+This process is repeated until the required number of rectangles of each distribution is collected.

 \item[Uniform] In the uniform model, we generate $n$ squares in $\mathcal B$ uniformly at random. \item[Real-world] We created six real-world data sets by extracting point features from OpenStreetMap (OSM), see Table~\ref{tab:osm} for their detailed properties.
+Note that in our experiment, the input set is from a real-world instance and the new squares to insert are generated by an uniform sampling.
+In Figure~\ref{fig:real-distribution}, we illustrate the distribution of point features in our small real-world instances. \end{description}